arq5x/arq5x.github.io/_posts/2018-12-10-onstrained-coding-regions.markdown

 Caveats
 =======
-The elegance of the approach we have take to identify constrained coding regions (CCRs) is that it is very simple.
+The elegance of our approachto identify constrained coding regions (CCRs) is that it is very simple.
 However, it is intentionally very strict, as we wanted to minimize false positive predictions.
-Admittedly, "breaking" constrained regions based upon the presence of a single protein-altering variant in gnomAD may lead to false negatives - that is, larger regions of constraint disrupted by a single variant.
-We emphasize that the map we have created models constraint under a dominant model and is not well-suited to recessive constraint.
+Admittedly, "breaking" constrained regions based upon the presence of a single protein-altering variant in gnomAD may lead to false negatives; that is, larger regions of constraint disrupted by a single variant.
+We emphasize that the map we have created reveals constrained regions under a dominant model, and is not well-suited to recessive constraint.
 Finally, as powerful as gnomAD is, it is primarily comprised of variation from individuals of European ancestry.
 As such, it is unclear to what degree our map properly models constrained regions in other ancestries.

 >